From road trips to relaxing getaways, there are things to do in Arizona for every type of traveler.

 Make a Pilgrimage to the Grand Canyon

-Nothing can compete with the awe-inspiring power of Mother Nature, and visiting the Grand Canyon is a memorable experience, whether by car or foot.
-And while you’re sure to have the instinct to Insta-memorialize your visit, take at least a few moments to enjoy the experience with your senses.
-The South Rim is by far the most popular (consider reservations months in advance for tours or other special experiences).
+Nothing can compete with the awe-inspiring power of Mother Nature, and visiting the Grand Canyon is a memorable experience.
+One of the most unique ways to get there is on the Grand Canyon Railway, which has enchanted visitors since 1901, taking them from Williams to just steps away from the South Rim of the Grand Canyon.
+Don’t miss the Wild West Shootout at the 1908 Williams Depot before the train departs, and keep an eye out for strolling musicians and bandits during the ride.
+The South Rim is the most popular because it’s the most accessible (consider reservations months in advance for tours or other special experiences).
 If you have several hours to explore, try a hike along the popular Bright Angel trail.
-Travel as far as you’re comfortable—just remember you have to hike the same distance, uphill, to get out.
-Bring snacks and water to stay safe, and wear responsibly comfortable footwear.
+Travel as far as you’re comfortable—just remember to bring plenty of water and keep in mind that you have to hike the same distance, uphill, to get out.

 Find Your Vibe in Sedona

 If the Grand Canyon is king in Arizona, then Sedona is its beautiful queen, yet another masterpiece of Mother Nature that leaves visitors aghast at the colors, vistas, and serenity.
 Some say that Sedona’s allure is more than skin deep, and within the red rock majesty lie four vortexes, or centers of energy.
 The many metaphysical and crystal shops in the town have maps to the vortexes; among the most popular is the Bell Rock vortex, which is said to strengthen and balance masculine and feminine energy.
-And if vortexes might not be your thing, no worries: the spas in Sedona are sure to provide an otherworldly escape as well.
+And if vortexes might not be your thing, no worries: the spas in Sedona—particularly at L’Auberge de Sedona’s L’Apothecary, and the Enchantment Resort’s Mii Amo, which is set to reopen in Fall 2022—are sure to provide an otherworldly escape as well.
+For a hit of adrenaline, hikers rave about the iconic Devil’s Bridge and West Fork trails, while helicopter rides over the red rocks are sure to take your breath away.

 Baseball is America’s pastime, but golf is Arizona’s.
-And when it comes to teeing off, no city can offer the caliber of golf courses quite like Scottsdale.
-Pick your course of choice: Want to play a rough desert course?
+When it comes to teeing off, no city can offer the caliber of golf courses quite like Scottsdale.
+Pick your course of choice: Want to play a rugged desert course?
 Check out Troon North.
 Feel like walking in a pro’s shoes?
-Then the TPC Scottsdale (home of the Waste Management Phoenix Open) is for you.
+Then the award-winning courses at TPC Scottsdale (home of the Waste Management Phoenix Open) are for you.
 Want to channel Scotland?
 Then head to the Kierland Golf Club, where a bagpiper plays each night at dusk.
+Other don’t-miss spots outside Scottsdale include Quintero Golf Club in Peoria, the Canyon Course at Forest Highlands in Flagstaff, and The Ritz-Carlton Golf Club, Dove Mountain, in Tucson.
 If you didn’t travel with clubs, here’s a mulligan: most on-site pro shops can outfit you with all the gear you need for your day on the greens.

 Learn About Native American Art and History at the Heard Museum

 Offering the most comprehensive collection of Native American art in the world, the Heard Museum is a must-visit for any traveler in Phoenix.
 View not only painted works of art, but also textiles, pottery, and jewelry.
-You’ll be so taken with the wares, it’s not uncommon to find a treasure in the museum’s gift shop.
+You’ll be so taken with the wares, that it’s not uncommon to find a treasure in the museum’s gift shop.
 Offering works from Arizona-based artists, it’s one of the best places in the city to find a souvenir worth cherishing for years to come.
+The World Championship Hoop Dance Contest has been held here for 30 years, and these colorful and artistic performances provide a glimpse into the cultural traditions shared by multiple Indigenous communities.

 See Famous Photographs Come to Life at Monument Valley

 Ansel Adams’ photographs might have introduced you to Monument Valley.
 Hollywood Westerns probably enticed you to visit.
 And when you finally do, you’ll realize that this remarkably remote region of Arizona and Utah is impossible to view in a single frame.
 Like much of Arizona, this region is best viewed by hitting the road.
 A single, 17-mile drive along Valley Drive will provide views of the famous monuments you learned in your youth—the Mittens and Totem Pole, among others.
-It takes 2-4 hours, and will cost $20.
+It takes 2-4 hours and will cost $20 per vehicle.
 You’ll likely find it’s worth every penny.

 Discover the Beauty of Cacti at the Desert Botanical Garden

 Quick: Describe a cactus.
-Did you use the words “green,” “prickly” or even “ugly?”
-Then you need to visit the Desert Botanical Garden in Phoenix, where you’ll quickly learn that a cactus also can be fragrant, colorful, and downright beautiful.
+Did you use the words “green,” “prickly,” or even “ugly?”
+Then you need to visit the 140-acre Desert Botanical Garden in Phoenix, where you’ll quickly learn that a cactus also can be fragrant, colorful, and downright beautiful.
 Offering an up-close view of more than 4,000 species of desert flora, the garden is a glorious rebuttal to any claims that deserts are void of life.
+The Garden is fully accessible via wheelchair, and most trails are stroller-friendly.
+If you visit during the spring or fall, you’ll be treated to the Butterfly Exhibit, where thousands of butterflies take flight.

 Raft on the Colorado River